aws-samples/aws-bookstore-demo-app/README.md

 3. Continue through the CloudFormation wizard steps
     1. Name your stack, e.g. MyBookstore
-    2. Name your S3 bucket (must be lowercase and has to be unique across all existing bucket names in Amazon S3).
-See [bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/dev//BucketRestrictions.html#bucketnamingrules).
-    3. Provide a project name (must be lowercase, letters only, and **under twelve (12) characters**).
+    2. Provide a project name (must be lowercase, letters only, and **under twelve (12) characters**).
 This is used when naming your resources, e.g. tables, search domain, etc.
-    4. After reviewing, check the blue box for creating IAM resources.
+    3. After reviewing, check the blue box for creating IAM resources.
 4. Choose **Create stack**.
 This will take ~20 minutes to complete.
 5. Once the CloudFormation deployment is complete, check the status of the build in the [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) console and ensure it has succeeded.
 6. Sign into your application